kuripart/servicedockerized/README.md

-# Working towards Dockerizing a simple Django chat app
+# Working towards Dockerizing a simple Django app

 ## To Run: